Wigwam (Chicago)

-The Wigwam was a convention center and meeting hall that served as the site of the 1860 Republican National Convention.
+The Wigwam was a convention center and meeting hall built to hold the 1860 Republican National Convention.
 It was located in Chicago, Illinois, at Lake Street and Market (later Wacker Drive) near where the Chicago River divides into its north and south branches, on property owned by Garrett Theological Seminary.
 This site had previously been the site of the Sauganash Hotel, Chicago's first hotel.
-This is where supporters ushered Abraham Lincoln to the party nomination and the eventual U.S. Presidency.
+This is where Abraham Lincoln won the party's nomination, which led to the U.S. Presidency.
+The name "Wigwam" was later associated with host locations for both the 1864 Democratic National Convention and the 1892 Democratic National Convention in Chicago.

 The location at Lake and Wacker was designated a Chicago Landmark on November 6, 2002.
-The name "Wigwam" was later associated with host locations for both the 1864 Democratic National Convention and the 1892 Democratic National Convention in Chicago.